Aiko Chimera is a platonic & GFE companion offering dates in Las Vegas.

 • Michael Jackson ONE at Mandalay Bay - I have not seen this one and would love to experience it!
 It’s a mix of dance & acrobatics.

 • I also love standup comedy!
-Here are some comics I like (in no particular order): Hasan Minhaj, Anthony Jeselnik, Romesh Ranganathan, John Mulaney, Taylor Tomlinson, Tig Notaro, Leanne Morgan, Fortune Feimster, Tom Segura, Patton Oswalt, Aziz Ansari, Demetri Martin, Mike Birbiglia, Nate Bargatze, Ricky Gervais, Kevin Hart, Jim Gaffigan, Russell Peters, Neal Brennan, Dave Chappelle
+Here are some comics I like (in no particular order): Hasan Minhaj, Anthony Jeselnik, Romesh Ranganathan, John Mulaney, Taylor Tomlinson, Tig Notaro, Leanne Morgan, Fortune Feimster, Tom Segura, Patton Oswalt, Aziz Ansari, Demetri Martin, Mike Birbiglia, Nate Bargatze, Dusty Slay, Ricky Gervais, Kevin Hart, Jim Gaffigan, Russell Peters, Neal Brennan, Dave Chappelle

 • Any other show you’re interested in!